 information, please see the Exhibits page

 The Program division manages all items that are located in program rooms, and some other items like autographs.
-The most common program items are panels, but some of the other types of items Program manages are meetups, workshops, filk circles, game rooms, academic talks and papers, and social creator-fan conversations like kaffeeklatsches and literary beers.
-The largest Worldcon items, like the Hugos, the Masquerade, and stage plays, are managed by the Events division.
+The most common program items are panels, but some of the other types of items Program manages are meetups, workshops, filk circles, game rooms, academic talks and papers, and Table Talks (creator-fan conversations, previously known as Kaffeeklatsches and literary beers).
+The largest Worldcon items, like the Hugo Awards, the Masquerade, and stage plays, are managed by the Events division.

 The Program division is committed to creating an interesting and inclusive program.
 We will prioritize the participation of underrepresented voices from within the wider speculative fiction community, including Black, Indigenous, and People of Color, and participants with disabilities.
 We are excited about incorporating Chicago-area participants, the tapestry of communities that overlap with and are adjacent to Worldcon, and recent and current Hugo finalists and winners.